All Episodes

 You can't miss us.

-There's a big sign on the highway saying last rush, guest host before the border.
+There's a big sign on the highway saying Last Rush guest host before the border.

-So uh do do drop by.
+So do drop by.

-It's it's great.
+It's great.

 He's the head honcho of their communicate.